 More generally, this training aims to provide employees with the keys to a healthier lifestyle.
-For example, ID Logistics has implemented the #Salud360 program in Spain, which covers health, eating habits and stress management at work.
+For example, ID Logistics has implemented the #Salud360 program in Spain, which covers health, eating habits and stress management at work, while addiction awareness campaigns have been conducted in France.

-Innovation
+► Innovation